About Us

 AUSTIN FLEMING AWARD

 Austin Fleming was trust counsel at The Northern Trust.
 A tireless innovator in the trust and estate legislation and education area, he was a tremendous believer in continuing education.
 Fleming gave a tremendous amount to the estate planning community.
 When he retired, it was decided to pay tribute to him by creating this distinguished service award in his honor.
-“Mr. Fleming’s contribution to legal scholarship and the development of the law in trusts and estates serves as a goal to be reached by all who practice in this arena.”
+Mr. Fleming’s contribution to legal scholarship and the development of the law in trusts and estates serves as a goal to be reached by all who practice in this arena.

 Mr. Fleming’s contribution to legal scholarship and the development of the law started as far back as 1929 when he co-authored an article for the Michigan Law Review on whether a judgment concludes non-partners of whose interests the plaintiff had no notice.
 Mr. Fleming wrote articles on various legal topics beginning in the 1920s and continuing through the 1970s.
 He contributed much to legal understanding and development over a long period of time.

-It is particularly interesting to note that some of the topics on which Mr. Fleming wrote, such as apportionment of estate taxes and the varying standards of prudence applicable to fiduciaries, are as alive and significant for us today as they were when the articles were written.
+Some of the topics on which Mr. Fleming wrote, such as apportionment of estate taxes and the varying standards of prudence applicable to fiduciaries, are as alive and significant for us today as they were when the articles were written.

-Mr. Fleming received his undergraduate degree from the University of Michigan and his JD in 1929.
+Mr. Fleming received his undergraduate degree from the University of Michigan and also his JD in 1929.
 He served on the staff of the general counsel of the Office of Price Administration during World War II and joined The Northern Trust in 1945.
 While retiring from the bank’s legal department in 1974, he continued as Of Counsel until his untimely death on January 1, 1979.

 2022 Award Recipient - Barry L. Finkelstein